 There are a few apps that can enable parents to monitor what their children are accessing online.
 Apple have the Family Sharing App and other phones have similar apps that can enable a variety of levels of control and supervision for parents.
-We would recommend you having one of these apps alongside a few key messages to chat through with your child before they arrive in Woolwich.
+We insist that you have one of these apps as we cannot control what 32 different students are accessing on their phones.
+Alongside this we recommend a few key messages to chat through with your child before they arrive in Woolwich.